Horton Midwifery-led Unit

 Sian Warriner and Wendy Randall, Consultant Midwives, OUH

-Horton Maternity Unit in Banbury offers a homely, comforting experience.
+Horton Midwifery-led Unit in Banbury offers a homely, comforting experience.
 The Birth Suite has six rooms, one with a birthing pool.

 Our midwives offer massage and aromatherapy, as well as TENS machines (available to hire through the Banbury Community Midwives); birthing balls, birth mats, birthing stools, lamps for mood lighting and sound systems.

-The Horton Maternity Unit is suitable for most women with low-risk pregnancies.
+The Horton Midwifery-led Unit is suitable for most women with low-risk pregnancies.
 Women requiring obstetric care will be transferred to the Women's Centre at the John Radcliffe Hospital, or to other neighbouring units.

 Go to top…